-The principal business of the Company is the acquisition and exploration of mineral exploration properties in underexplored areas of Canada and it is now one of the major landholders of prospective ground in the burgeoning Marmion Batholith gold district near Atikokan, Ontario.
+The principal business of the Company is the acquisition and exploration of mineral exploration properties in underexplored areas of Canada and it is now one of the major landholders of prospective ground on the Burin Peninsula in Newfoundland as well as in the burgeoning Marmion Batholith gold district near Atikokan, Ontario.
 The Marmion Batholith is host to Osisko Mining Corporation's (TSX: OSK) Hammond Reef gold deposit, which contains a National Instrument 43-101 compliant resource of 259.4 Mt @ 0.80 g/t Au (approximately 6.7 Moz Au).
 The Brett Resources technical report on the Hammond Reef property is available at www.sedar.com.